 MONICA SHARMA trained as a physician and epidemiologist, worked for the United Nations for more than thirty years.
 Currently, she engages worldwide as an international expert and practitioner on leadership development for sustainable and equitable change.

 RAMA MANI received her Bachelor’s from Bryn Mawr College, her Master’s from Johns Hopkins University, and her Doctorate from the University of Cambridge.
-She is Co-Founder of Rising Women Rising World.
-She has headed local and international organizations addressing conflict and injustice, and acted as strategic advisor or Board director to foundations dealing with peace building, democracy and governance.
+She is the Convenor of the Enacting Global Transformation Collaborative Initiative at the University of Oxford, the co-founder of Rising Women Rising World, a Fellow of the World Academy of Arts and Sciences, and a recipient of the Lifetime Achievement Award in Visionary Leadership by the Visioneers International Network.
+She has headed local and international organizations addressing conflict and injustice, and has acted as strategic advisor to foundations dealing with peace building, democracy and governance.
 She is the author of the book, Beyond Retribution: Seeking Justice in the Shadows of War and co-editor of the book, The Responsibility to Protect: Cultural Perspectives in the Global South.

 THOMAS MOORE received his Doctorate from Syracuse University.
 He is the author of the classic bestseller Care of the Soul and twenty other books, several of them bestsellers.
 He has been a monk, a musician, a university professor, and, for over thirty years, a psychotherapist practicing archetypal therapy with a spiritual dimension.
 For fifteen years he has taught psychiatrists and has worked closely with medical schools, hospices, and hospitals.